Weather-related cancellation: Delays

 Instead of cancelling an entire school day, some schools may delay opening by, for example, one or two hours, or announce a particular opening time.
 This can be advantageous in places where schools are not charged a "snow day" by delaying their opening.
 Many school authorities cancel the whole morning kindergarten under these circumstances.
 This is particularly common during snowfalls of 2 in or less in areas not accustomed to winter snowfall, such as the Baltimore metropolitan area and points south.

 In the event of fog, some schools may delay the opening of school three hours but extend the day an extra hour.

 Heat

 Australia

 Contrary to popular legend circulated among school children, schools rarely close due to hot weather and if they were it would be a decision based on a risk assessment by school staff.
 There is no set policy stating at what point schools close, and most states explicitly state that schools do not close simply due to hot weather.
 Schools may however modify their operations to ensure student and teacher welfare, for example by cancelling sport activities or relocating to a part of the school with access to air conditioning.

-Non Government Schools may follow their own procedures however.
+Non-government Schools may follow their own procedures however.

 Rain and floods

 Philippines

+As per Department of Education (DepEd) Order No. 37 series of 2022, Classes and work in schools are cancelled or suspended classes during a typhoon, heavy rainfall, flood, earthquake, and power outages/power interruptions/brownouts.